LauraCuellarCa/Battleships_ADS/FunctionsExplained.md

    - The time complexity of this function is O(n), where n is the length of the ship, as it iteratively draws each segment of the ship proportional to its length.

 6. **`on_user_canvas_click(event):`**
    - Handles the user's click on the user canvas during ship placement.
+Checks if it is a valid placement, updates the board, and perform dequeue() operations.
+   - Because the dominant factor of this functions is the validation and updating steps (both proportional to the length of the ship), the overall time complexity of the on_user_canvas_click function is O(n) where n is ship_length.

 ### CPU Opponent:
 1. **`__init__(self, board_size=10):`**